21. Mechanical Systems#

 \[ F_i := -\frac{\partial U}{\partial x_i}(x) \]

-gives the force onto the mass.
+gives the force acting on the mass point \(i\).

 In case of gravity it is \(-m_i g e_z\), in case of springs it is